 Linens, towels and laundry washed in accordance with local authority guidelines Breakfast takeaway containers Guest accommodation sealed after cleaning Air conditioning Use of cleaning chemicals that are effective against Coronavirus WiFi available in all areas Process in place to check health of guests Hand sanitizer in guest accommodation and key areas

 Shelburne is a college town in northwest Vermont, lying along the eastern shore of Lake Champlain.
 The town is a suburb of Burlington and is around 7 mi (11 km) from Burlington’s city center.
 Shelburne has an attractive downtown, college-town amenities, and outdoor recreation facilities.
 Shelburne Farms offers outdoor activities such as farm visits and educational programs.
 Red Rocks Park features a beach with year-round hiking trails, while Oakledge Park is a lakefront park with a children’s playground and a beach.
 Visitors and residents can learn more about the town when they visit Shelburne Museum.

 Enjoy the best of New England in beautiful Vermont

-Aside from quaint and pretty towns, this beautiful New England state also offers plenty of natural parks, lakes, and mountains to enjoy.
+Aside from quaint and pretty towns, this beautiful New England state also offers plenty of natural parks, lakes, ranches, and mountains to enjoy.
 Whether hiking in summer or skiing in winter, residents here are spoiled with limitless options.
+There are luxury resorts that tourists can visit for fun and excitement.
 If you are planning to move to a new home, read up on some of the best places to live in Vermont, USA.